≡ Menu

 You see…

-Back in 1960, an Iowa family decided to mate their Siamese cat with a “stray” tabby that had a rather “short” tail.
-As a result, some of the kittens had rather short tails.
-From there, some of these kittens were breed again ultimately leading to the creation a “new” cat breed known as the American Bobtail.
+In 1960, an Iowa family decided to mate their Siamese cat with a “stray” tabby with a relatively “short” tail.
+As a result, some of the kittens had relatively short seats.
+Some of these kittens were bred again, ultimately creating a “new” cat breed known as the American Bobtail.
+Curiously, in the case of the American Bobtail cat breed, the “mutated” gene that is responsible for the “bobtail” trait is the dominant gene, unlike other “bobtail” cat breeds such as the:

-An American bob cat is a fairly large cat with substantial rectangular body covered with shaggy fur that can come in either of two lengths, the short-haired variety or a long-haired variety.
+An American bobcat is a reasonably large cat with a a substantial rectangular body covered with shaggy fur that can come in either of two lengths: the short-haired or the long-haired variety.
+Their bodies tend to be comprehensive across the shoulders, with their chests full and broad.
+Their hips will also be about as wide as their chest, giving this general-headed cat a rather “stocky” appearance.

 And when it comes to their tails…

-Very clever cats who love to have their minds challenged.
-They enjoy puzzle toys and learning new tricks, and their ingenuity gives them the ability to escape from secured cages, so merely closing the door behind then might not just do the trick.
+The American bobtail cats are friendly cats that are very playful yet only mildly energetic.
+They seem to “pick and choose” when they want to play.
+Sometimes, they will; other times, they may stare at you, wondering what you’re doing with that cat toy in your hand!
+They’re also very clever cats who love to have their minds challenged.
+They enjoy puzzle toys and learning new tricks, and their ingenuity allows them to escape from secured cages, so merely closing the door behind them might not just do the trick.

 Did we mention that they love to do tricks?